Brinkey History, Family Crest & Coats of Arms

 Early History of the Brinkey family

-Another 69 words (5 lines of text) covering the years 1550, 1585 and 1583 are included under the topic Early Brinkey History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Brinkey research.
+Another 35 words (2 lines of text) covering the years 1550, 1585, 1583 and 1546 are included under the topic Early Brinkey History in all our PDF Extended History products and printed products wherever possible.

 Brinkey Spelling Variations